 Gran Vía.
 Plaza de España.
 Temple of Debod

-The Gran Vía should be the most famous street in Madrid, it is full of shops, there are three cinemas, if you fancy seeing a movie I recommend any of the three, theaters with a great variety of musicals.
+The Gran Vía should be the most famous street in Madrid.
+It offers many shops and there are three cinemas.
+If you fancy seeing a movie I recommend any of the three theaters that have a great variety in musicals.

-If you continue along the Gran Vía, you arrive at the Plaza de España, which is at the western end, in the center of the square there is a monument to Miguel de Cervantes with bronze sculptures of Don Quixote and Sancho Panza.
+If you continue along the Gran Vía, you will arrive at the Plaza de España, which is at the western end.
+At the center of the square there is a monument to Miguel de Cervantes with bronze sculptures of Don Quixote and Sancho Panza.

-Around here there are many sites of interest, but if you do not have too much time I would not miss the Templo de Debod, it is next to Parque del Oeste, it is a monument of Egyptian origin, with 2200 years old and was opened in 1972
+Around here there are many sites of interest, but if you do not have too much time I would not miss the Templo de Debod.
+It is next to Parque del Oeste, which is a 2200 years old Egyptian monument and it was opened in 1972.

-These are the 10 places you can not miss in Madrid from my point of view.
-The first 5 you can see in one day, with the exception of the Rastro that is only on Sundays and holidays.
-Then you can combine them according to your interests.
+These are the 10 places you can not miss in Madrid.
+The first 5 you can see in one day with the exception of the Rastro because it is open only sundays and holidays.
+I recommend that you combine them according to your interests.